 – Assess present IAQ conditions using direct read instrumentation and applicable analytical methodologies to ensure a more comfortable and productive working environment via monitoring of potential indicator chemicals and pollutants; moisture assessment and management to address water impacted building materials; and the development of corrective action/recommendations to address and rectify potential IAQ issues.

 – Accurately and effectively diagnose a building’s environment before potential issues become occupant concerns.

 – Provide an independently maintained and documented history of indoor working conditions for potential tenants.

 – Realize higher occupancy rates which translate into premium lease fees.

-– Protect your investment with regular assessments to present a comprehensive indoor air quality program to prospective tenants.
+– Protect your investment with regular assessments to present a comprehensive IAQ program to prospective tenants.

 – Avoid costly litigation with evidence of providing a healthy environment with an established proactive plan.

 – Make efficiency improvements to lower operations and maintenance costs and increase capital resources.